 Should You Wash Your Hair Before Coloring?

-So, should you actually wash your hair before coloring?
 If you’re bleaching your roots, the answer is no. The natural oils in your hair can actually protect the scalp during the dyeing process.
-In general though, as Francesca points out, “you should always follow the set instructions of whatever particular dye you are using.”
+You should always follow the set instructions of whatever particular dye you are using.

 Keep in mind that natural hair tends to be drier than other types so if you have dyed your natural hair, it may be best to only wash them once a week.
 Fine hair, on the other hand, may need to be washed up to every other day.
 This is due to the natural build-up of sebum and oils in the hair that can weigh it down and make it appear flat.

 Step away from your regular shampoo.
 Colored hair needs to be washed with formulas that are up for the task.
 During the dyeing process, the hair is damaged and the cuticle (the surface of the hair) can be chipped, making it appear rough or dull.
-Francesca adds, “as the natural protective barrier of the hair is damaged during this process, it allows hair color to leach out, fading with time.”
+The natural protective barrier of the hair is damaged during this process, it allows hair color to leach out, fading with time.
 Ultimately, leaving you with less vibrant locks.

 What to Look for in a Product